Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

-{\bf 1.4.2.
-On the new ideas and contents.} The deformation theories of Subsubsection 1.2.3 do not suffice to show that $\Mn^{\rm n}_{W(k)}$ is formally smooth over $W(k)$ at points above $y\in\Mn_{W(k)}(k)$ (see Subsection 1.1 and Subsubsection 4.1.1).
-This explains why the proof of the Main Theorem uses also some of the techniques of [14] and [38], the mentioned result of Noot, and the following three new ideas:
+{\bf 1.4.3.
+On the new ideas and contents.} The deformation theories of Subsubsection 1.2.3 do not suffice to show that $\Mn_{W(k)}$ is formally smooth over $W(k)$ at points above $y\in\Mn_{W(k)}(k)$ (see Subsection 1.1 and Subsubsections 4.1.2 and 4.3.2).
+This explains why the proof of the Main Theorem uses also some of the techniques of [14] and [39], the main results of [35], and the following five new ideas.

-{\bf (i)} We get versions of the group theoretical results [25, Lemma 7.2 and Cor.
+{\bf (i)} We get versions of the group theoretical results [26, Lem.
+7.2, Cor.
 7.3] that pertain to the case (D) in mixed characteristic $(0,2)$ (see Subsections 3.1, 3.3, 3.4, and 5.2).

-{\bf (ii)} We use the crystalline Dieudonn\'e theory of [4] and [5] in order to prove Theorem 5.1 that surpasses (in the geometric context of the Main Theorem) the problem (i) of Subsection 1.1 and that (together with the idea (i)) is the very essence of the proof of Theorem 1.4 (a).
+{\bf (ii)} We use the crystalline Dieudonn\'e theory of [4] and [5] in order to prove Proposition 5.1 that surpasses (in the geometric context of the Main Theorem) the problem 1.1 (i) and that (together with the idea (i)) is the very essence of the proof of Theorem 1.4 (a).

-{\bf (iii)} We use a modulo $2$ version of Faltings deformation theory [14, Section 7] as a key ingredient in the proofs of Theorem 1.4 (b) (see Subsections 6.3 to 6.7) and of the fact that the ordinary locus of $\Mn_{k(v)}$ is Zariski dense in $\Mn_{k(v)}$ (see Proposition 7.3).
-Subsections 6.3 to 6.7 surpass (in the geometric context of the Main Theorem) the modulo $2$ version of the problems (ii) and (iii) of Subsection 1.1.
+{\bf (iii)} We use a modulo $2$ version of Faltings deformation theory [14, Sect.
+7] as a key ingredient in the proofs of Propositions 6.7 and 1.4.1 (b) (see Subsections 6.3 to 6.7 and 7.2).
+Subsections 6.3 to 6.7 surpass (in the geometric context of the Main Theorem) the modulo $2$ version of the problems 1.1 (ii) and (iii).
+In particular, Proposition 6.7 proves that the reduced scheme $\Mn_{k(v),\rm red}$ of $\Mn_{k(v)}$ is regular and formally smooth over $k(v)$.

+{\bf (iv)} We use a counting argument of suitable ${\bf Z}_2$-lattices (see Lemma 3.1.4) to show based on [35] that the number of {\it quasi-canonical lifts} ${\rm Spec}\,W(k)\to \Mn_{W(k)}$ of a fixed ordinary point of $\Mn_{W(k)}(k)$ is exactly $2^{{n(n-1)}\over {2}}$ (i.e., it is exactly as predicted by Theorem 1.4 (b) and Proposition 1.4.1).
+This implies that $\Mn_{W(k)}$ is regular at all ordinary points of $\Mn_{W(k)}(k)$.

+{\bf (v)} We combine the ideas of (iii) and (iv) with a classical {\it lemma of Hironaka} to conclude that $\Mn$ itself is regular (see Subsection 7.3).

+We recall that if the abelian variety $A$ is ordinary, then a quasi-canonical lift ${\rm Spec}\,W(k)\to \Mn_{W(k)}$ of $y$ is a lift that produces an abelian scheme over $W(k)$ which lifts $A$ and whose Hodge filtration is defined by the maximal direct summand of $M_y$ normalized by ${1\over 2}\Phi_y$.
 Ideas (i) and (ii) are specific to the PEL context of Subsection 1.3.
-But the idea (iii) can be easily adapted to all characteristics and to all Shimura varieties of Hodge type.
+Ideas (iii) to (v) can be adapted to all characteristics and to all Shimura varieties of Hodge type.